levshina/levshina.github.io/_posts/2026-05-03-UD-workshop.md

 ---
 layout: post
-title: ""
+title: "Hot and cool languages at the UD workshop"
-categories: Upcoming_talks
+categories: Upcoming talks
 ---
-Excited to give a talk at the 9th Universal Dependencies workshop in Palma de Majorca on May 16!
+Excited to give a talk at the 9th Universal Dependencies workshop in Palma de Majorca on May 16, collocated with LREC.

 URL: https://universaldependencies.org/udw26/